Where Everything Fights Everything

 Android's open architecture permits modifications at every level, from launchers to ROMs, that iOS fundamentally prohibits

-Market dominance iphone Wins
+Market dominance iPhone Wins

 Android Phone